-Assumptions By 2050 the North of England will have become a thriving, socially inclusive region.
+Scenario Description Assumptions Plan (STP2) are introduced.
+By 2050 the North of England will have become a thriving, socially inclusive region.
 This will be achieved through a transformed zero emission, integrated, safe and sustainable transport system, that will enhance connectivity, resilience, and journey times for all users.
 The STP2 vision is supported by three clear strategic ambitions: enhancing social inclusion and health; transforming economic performance; and rapid decarbonisation of surface transport.
 The STP2 sets out policy priorities for 9 distinct place types across the North.
 The STP2 retains the seven Strategic Development Corridors identified within the STP1.
 The STP2 proposes, as a minimum, a position of no 'net' road traffic growth in the North from a 2018 baseline to 2045.
 This recognises the significant social, economic and environmental benefits that may be derived from reducing car dependency and that greater priority should be given to sustainable modes when considering highway investment.
-Road capacity works would be supported, where primarily driven by safety improvement needs or where there is compelling evidence it is required to deliver significant economic and social benefits. l Modal Shift Max Shares the strategic ambitions of STP2 but aims to achieve them through a stronger focus on reducing road vehicle mileage, relative to technological change Prioritised investment at local level.
+Road capacity works would be supported, where primarily driven by safety improvement needs or where there is compelling evidence it is required to deliver significant economic and social benefits.
+Scenario 3 - Loca l Modal Shift Max Assumes a shift of focus (relative to the Balanced Scenario) towards prioritised investment in local public and Shares the strategic ambitions of STP2 but aims to achieve them through a stronger focus on reducing road vehicle mileage, relative to technological change Prioritised investment at local level.
 Objective to achieve 20% absolute reduction in vehicle mileage within the North as a whole (against 2018 levels).

-Scenario Description Assumptions Description active transport infrastructure and services.
+Scenario Description Assumptions active transport infrastructure and services.
 Fare subsidies for local public transport.
 Local road user charging schemes would be encouraged where both feasible and appropriate with 'revenue recycling' back into the provision of enhanced public and active travel offers for those local areas.
 Prioritised investment into active travel and micro-mobility facilities to achieve usage rates on a par with the Netherlands.
 Modal shift for longer distance trips and measures to increase rail freight will be a lesser priority.
-Investment in EV transition and alternative fuels would be left to private investment to enable the transition. • A pause to all road building schemes, unless for safety reasons, would be recommended.
+Investment in EV transition and alternative fuels would be left to private investment to enable the transition.
+A pause to all road building schemes, unless for safety reasons, would be recommended.